HorrorGhost/CelsiusToFahrenheit/README.md

 # CelsiusToFahrenheit
-This program inputs your tempreture in celsius and converts it to fahrenheit and tells whether you have fever or not.
+This program inputs your temperature in celsius and converts it to fahrenheit and informs whether you have fever or not.